• Skip to primary navigation

 Pin

-Today’s recipe for chicken paprikash is one I’ve made multiple times over the years.
+Today’s recipe for chicken paprikash is one I’ve made so many times over the years.

 It originally came from a magazine - Cooking Light, from the looks of the battered and torn page that is missing any marking of it's origin - but I’ve tweaked and adapted and written notes and crossed things out on the original over the years.